 Seniors (Over 60): Incontinence becomes more prevalent among seniors, with estimates ranging from 25-45% of individuals experiencing some level of incontinence.
 The risk of incontinence increases with age-related changes, such as weakened pelvic muscles and neurological issues.

-It’s important to note that the percentages mentioned above are approximate and can vary depending on the source of data and the specific criteria used for defining incontinence.
-Additionally, the percentage of people affected by incontinence may be underreported as some individuals may feel embarrassed or reluctant to discuss the issue with healthcare providers.
+It’s important to acknowledge that these percentages are approximate and can vary based on data sources and criteria used to define incontinence.
+Additionally, the actual percentage of affected individuals might be underreported due to reluctance in discussing the issue with healthcare providers.

 Conclusion